MBashford/pylicator/readme.md

 A SNMP trap exploder/forwarder implemented in python

 ## Getting Pylicator ##
+Whatever method used to get Pylicator, it is recommended to run it from a python virtual environment.
+Start by creating and navigting into a directory for the project with `mkdir Pylicator` & `cd Pylicator`.

+Then create a python virtual environment named pylicatorVenv within the directory using:

+`python -m venv pylicatorVenv`

+And activate the virtual environment using:

+`source pylicatorVenv/bin/activate`

+Now install Pylicator using one of the below methods

 ### Install using PIP ###
-The recommended way to install pylicator is by using pip.
-To get the latest stable version use:
+To install the latest stable version usig pip:
 `pip install pip@git+https://github.com/MBashford/pylicator.git`

 ### Cloning the git repo ###
 Alternatively, clone the git repo with:
 `git clone https://github.com/MBashford/pylicator.git`

 Cloning the repo will require dependencies to be installed separately.
-Do this manually or by running `python setup.py` from the pylicator root directory.
+Do this manually or by running `python setup.py install` from the pylicator root directory.

 ## Configuration ##
-Once installed locate the config file, **pylicator.conf**, in the pylicator root direcory.
+Once installed locate the config file, **pylicator.conf**, in the pylicator root directory.
 If installed via pip, this location can be found with:
 `pip show pylicator`

 If there is no **pylicator.conf** file in this directory, running pylicator with `python pylicator.py` will cause it to start with the with the default settings and generate a new config file in the pylicator root directory.

 The config file contains the following sections: